-In the Recovery Assessment Phase, long-term safety inspection and permitting activities will transition back to Larimer County departments and elected offices The EOC will be demobilized and will become the Recovery Coordination Center (RCC) to support and coordinate recovery operations.
-The RCC is established once the operational support and coordination is completed in the EOC.
-Disaster recovery is now officially the phase of operations where the focus will transition into the RCC and the organizational structure is now based on the Recovery Support Functions.
-Infrastructure assessments will continue to be completed by Facilities, Engineering and Road and Bridge.
+In the Recovery Assessment Phase, long-term safety inspection and permitting activities will transition back to Larimer County departments and elected offices.
+The EOC will be demobilized and will become the Recovery Coordination Center (RCC) or Recovery Coordination Group (RCG) to support and coordinate recovery operations.
+The RCC/RCG is established once the operational support and coordination is completed in the EOC.
+Disaster recovery is now officially the phase of operations where the focus will transition into the RCC/RCG and the organizational structure is now based on the Recovery Support Functions.
+Infrastructure assessments will continue to be completed by Facilities, Engineering, and Road and Bridge.

-- The Building Department will continue to inspect damaged buildings upon request of owners, and to issue permits for occupancy or demolition. - For FEMA Public Assistance, all public infrastructure damages must be identified within 60 days of the declaration (even if the extent is not known or is adjusted later). - For FEMA Individual Assistance, FEMA will work directly with private homeowners for assistance. - County OEM will work with FEMA liaisons to complete and document approved recovery projects. - Staff within each affected department/division will be assigned to manage each recovery project.
+- The Building Department will continue to inspect damaged buildings upon request of owners, and to issue permits for occupancy or demolition. - For FEMA Public Assistance, all public infrastructure damages must be identified within FEMA requirements for the program (even if the extent is not known or is adjusted later). - For FEMA Individual Assistance, FEMA will work directly with private homeowners for assistance. - County OEM will work with FEMA liaisons to complete and document approved recovery projects.

+Staff within each affected department/division will be assigned to manage each recovery project.